tableau/extensions-api/docs/trex_publish.md

 ## Publishing a dashboard extension to Tableau Server or Tableau Online

-While you don't exactly publish a dashboard extension to Tableau Server or Tableau Online.
-You can publish the workbook that contains an extension to Tableau Server.
+While you don't exactly publish a dashboard extension to Tableau Server or Tableau Online, you can publish the workbook that contains an extension to Tableau Server.
 You can also add a dashboard extension to a dashboard on Tableau Server or Tableau Online when you are in authoring mode.

 However, to run on Tableau Server or Tableau Online, your extension must: